gianniocchipinti/netsniffer/README.md

 # netsniffer
 A simple packet sniffer using RAW_DATA

-=> You mustn run this script as root!
+=> You must run this script as root!

 === Changelog ===